ircv3/ircv3-specifications/core/sts-3.3.md

 Servers MAY send this key to securely connected clients, but it will be ignored.

+### The `preload` key

+This OPTIONAL key, if present, indicates that the server agrees to be included in STS preload lists.
+If it has a value, the value MUST be ignored.

+Clients not looking to confirm whether the server agrees to be included in STS preload lists MAY ignore the presence of this key.

+If a client receives a `preload` key on a non-secure connection, it is invalid and MUST be ignored.

+See the [Pre-loaded STS policies section](#pre-loaded-sts-policies) for more information on preload lists.

+### Server Name Indication

+Before advertising an STS policy, servers SHOULD verify whether the hostname provided by clients, for example, via TLS Server Name Indication (SNI), has been whitelisted by administrators in the server configuration.

+If no hostname has been provided for the connection, an STS policy SHOULD NOT be advertised.

+This allows server administrators to retain control over which hostnames are STS-enabled in case the server is accessible on multiple hostnames.
+It is possible that a server uses a wildcard certificate or a certificate with Subject Alternative Names but its administrators only wish to advertise STS on a subset of its hostnames.

+For example a server presents a wildcard certificate for `*.example.net`.
+`irc.example.net`, `example.net`, `www.example.net` and `test.example.net` all
+point to the IP address of the server.
+The administrators may not wish to have STS enabled for `test.example.net` or `www.example.net`.

+IRCd software SHOULD allow for each part of the STS policy to be configured per hostname.
+This allows server administrators to, for example enable STS persistence on all hostnames, but only enable a preload policy for a subset.

 ### Handling disconnection

 IRC connections may be long-lived.
 Connections lasting for more than a month